AlefRP/Airflow_DAG_Snippets/README.md

 ## 📜 License

 This repository is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE.md](LICENSE) file for details.

 ---